 You can use a precompiled XPath query to avoid dynamic XPath expression.
 This is achieved by defining the XPath expression as a separate variable and then passing it when it is needed.

 The precompiled XPath query uses a variable to represent the user-provided input.
 This ensures they aren't constructed from user-supplied data.
 Thus, an attacker cannot run any arbitrary code to gain access.
 Here is an example of how to use a precompiled XPath query:

 This helps ensure that user-supplied input is treated as separate from the XPath query rather than as part of the query itself.

-You have now learnt some common strategies for executing XPath injection attacks and gained insight into their potential consequences.
+You have now learned some common strategies for executing XPath injection attacks and gained insight into their potential consequences.
 Fortunately, you also discovered some ways to mitigate the risks.

 However, your application may still be vulnerable to XPath injection even after implementing the security measures you explored.
-To maximise application security, turning to tools like Web Application Firewalls (WAFs) or Web Application and API Protection (WAAP) can fill in the gaps that coding best practises may not address.
+To maximize application security, turning to tools like Web Application Firewalls (WAFs) or Web Application and API Protection (WAAP) can fill in the gaps that coding best practices may not address.
 Visit Trend Micro today to begin assessing your app’s security posture.